-Note that in a Hausdorff space, any set consisting of a single point is closed but there are topological spaces with the same property which are not Hausdorff and we will see in this section that such spaces are not t.v.s..
+In Proposition 1.1.40, we proved that in a Hausdorff space, any set consisting of a single point is closed but there are topological spaces having this property which are not Hausdorff (c.f.
+Example 1.1.41-4) and we will see in this section that such spaces are not t.v.s..